The black hole spin in GRS 1915+105, revisited: Spectral Fitting

 \subsection{Color correction factor}

 We fit \mca{}, \mcb{}, and \mcc{} tied together and fit with the model \ModelPKerrbbSimpl{}.
 The same parameter restrictions for the \edge{}, \smedge{}, and \gaussian{} components discussed in Section \ref{ss: relativistic} were again used in this model.
 For the \kerrbb{} parameters, we assumed zero torque at the inner boundary, limb-darkening, and self-irradiation.
 The mass, distance, and inclination were fixed at the \reid{} preferred values.
 We then fixed \fcol{} at different values ranging between $1.4-3.1$ and show each resulting best-fit $a_*$ and \chisquared{} (126 degrees of freedom) plotted as black dots in Figure \ref{fig:color_correction}.
 Over-plotted in the figure are two estimates of \fcol{} obtained by fitting \kerrbb{} to \bhspec{}: one for fixed $L/L_{\mathrm{Edd}} = 0.1$ (shown as blue diamonds), and one for fixed $L/L_{\mathrm{Edd}} = 1$ (shown as red X's).
+We obtain the \fcol{} estimates by running the XSPEC fakeit command to generate artificial datasets with a \phabs{}*\bhspec{} model, the response from the MCC06b observation, and assuming an exposure of $10^4$ seconds.
+We then fit these datasets with \phabs{}*\kerrbb{}, fixing $a_*$, $M$, $D$, $i$, $n_{\rm{H}}$ and the accretion rate to match the values assumed in the faked spectrum, but allowing \fcol{} to be a free parameter.

 A reasonable fit can be obtained for color correction factors \fcol{} $\gtrsim 1.7$ if $a_* = 0.999$.
 Lower spins only provide acceptable fits with higher values of \fcol{}, but sufficiently high values of \fcol{} only occur for $L/L_{\rm{Edd}}$ greater than inferred for the \mcclintock{} data.
 A representative best-fit to the three spectra by arbitrarily fixing \fcol{} $=2.0$ is shown in Figure \ref{fig:mcclintock_three} where the best-fit spin is $a_* = 0.995^{+0.002}_{-0.003}$ and \chisquared{}$ =77.6/126$.